Shannon-Labs/ariadne/docs/project/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the same license as the project (MIT).
+By contributing, you agree that your contributions will be licensed under the Apache 2.0 License, the same license as the project.

 ## 🙏 Recognition